 There are more Stay at Home Moms in Connecticut

 In general, there are more stay at home moms in Connecticut than there are in Westchester.
-My guess is this has something to do with commute times.
+Perhaps this has something to do with commute times.
 Fairfield County to New York City has a longer commute than Westchester to New York City.
 Maybe because of this, more moms choose to stay at home.

 You may also be interested in: